Transalloys produces Sillicomanganese for world markets. The plant is situated 14 km West of eMalahleni and approximately 90 Km East of Pretoria.

 The furnaces are tapped at regular intervals and the alloy is separated from the slag before being cast into layer casting beds.
 After a cooling down period of ± 3 days, the material is removed from the casting beds and fed into a crushing and screening plant.
 The different size fractions are separated and stockpiled or dispatched to ports for export, or collected by local customers.

 At Transalloys we are aware that our activities could have an impact on the environment.
-In this regard we aim to fully comply with all legal requirements.
+In this regard we aim to comply with applicable legal requirements.
 In addition, all process changes, upgrades and refurbishments are carried out with consideration of the impact of the changes, in order to mitigate or eliminate the environmental impact.
 Our comprehensive environmental management plant guides future capital expenditure in order to ensure that our impact on the environment continues to reduce.